Belgrade Theatre: Belgrade Square

-Belgrade Square sits with the theatre to its southeast, and is faced by the Telegraph hotel from the northeast.
+Belgrade Square sits with the theatre to its south-east, and is faced by the Telegraph hotel from the north-east.
 It contains a fountain of rectangular stepped pools and two sculptures.

 A Memorial to Bryan Bailey

 A Memorial to Bryan Bailey is a sculpture by Norelle Keddie, originally produced in 1962.
 It commemorates the death of Bryan Bailey, the theatre's first director, in a car crash in 1960.
 It was recast in bronze and placed on its current plinth in 2008.
 It sits between the fountain and the front of the theatre.

 Two Sides of a Woman

 Two Sides of a Woman is a bronze sculpture by Helaine Blumenfeld, acquired by Coventry City in 1986.
 It sits to the west of the fountain in a raised bed.

 Management

 The Belgrade is run by the Belgrade Theatre Trust, a registered charity (number 219163) controlled by a board of trustees.
 The trust's objectives as stated in their memorandum of association are to "promote, maintain, improve and advance education, particularly by the production of educational plays and the encouragement of the arts".
 The trust's income was around £7.1 million in the 2019–20 financial year, predominantly from donations and charitable activities.